 In Japan, games were generally packaged in brown/gold cardboard packaging with rich and colourful artwork.
-In the west games were packaged in plastic clamshell cases (which would also be used for the Mega Drive), featuring comparatively dull box art, opting for a grey grid on a white background and a simple graphic pertaining to the game.
+In the west, games were packaged in plastic clamshell cases (which would also be used for the Mega Drive), featuring comparatively dull box art consisting of a grey grid on a white background and a simple graphic pertaining to the game.
 At first, during its early years in the 1980's, the covers had lots of unused space with only one graphic printed.
-However, as time went on things became more colourful (especially in Brazil, where later boxes were blue).
+However, as time went on things became more colourful, especially in Brazil where later boxes were blue).
 Since 1991 onward in Europe, released games such as Sonic the Hedgehog (8-bit), G-LOC: Air Battle, Mercs, and The Lucky Dime Caper Starring Donald Duck have had their covers composed of a very large graphic of the game covering a majority of it, as well the game's title and the system's name, 'Sega Master System', shown in full on the upper half.
 Similar aesthetics were applied to the cartridge designs.

 Brazil would receive a large amount of exclusive Master System games, often converted from the Game Gear, meaning many Master System games are now considered valuable collectors' items.